 allocationId: ${example2.id}

-Configure private IP addresses for internal load balancing
+Configure private IP addresses for internal load balancers

-Internal applications that need predictable private IP addresses for service discovery or network routing can specify exact IPs within their subnet ranges.
+Internal load balancers that need predictable IP addresses for integration with on-premises networks or security policies can specify private IPs per subnet.

 import * as pulumi from "@pulumi/pulumi";